Sporting Cascades FC: History

+The first half of 2026 saw new life for the club in preparation for their inaugural season in 2027.
+An owner for the club was announced to be Bill Cornog, providing necessary funding for the club to afford to begin play.
+In June the club announced that outgoing Richmond Kickers coach, Darren Sawatzky will be the club's first head coach.
+The confirmation of Sporting Cascades beginning play was confirmed in a press release by the United Soccer League, which confirmed that Sporting Cascades will be a part of a group of four teams joining the USL League One in 2027.

 Club identity and crest

 The club's Sporting Cascades FC branding was unveiled on August 22, 2025.
 The region identifier references the Cascades mountain range, the mountain range that spans from British Columbia to Northern California.
 In the crest, which is shaped like a shield, features the Three Sisters mountain peaks that are in Lane County, as well as the McKenzie and Willamette rivers.

 Stadium

 Sporting Cascades will play their matches at Civic Park, a new soccer-specific stadium built on the footprint of the former Civic Stadium.
-Opened on May 1, 2025, at a cost of $30 million dollars, the stadium features a main grandstand and a field house, with a phase two planned to add a scoreboard and a food court.
+Opened on May 1, 2025, at a cost of $30 million, the stadium features a main grandstand and a field house, with a phase two planned to add a scoreboard and a food court.
 The capacity of the stadium is around 3,500, and has a turf field.